zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-forProgramManagers.md

 <a name="portal-extensions-for-program-managers-exit-criteria-and-quality-metrics-performance"></a>
 ### Performance

-The Weighted Experience Score (WxP) determines the percentage of context pane usage that meets the performance bar.
-The metrics for all context panes within an extension are combined into the WxP, which requires a passing score of greater than 80.
+The Weighted Experience Score (WxP) determines the percentage of blade usage that meets the performance bar.
+The metrics for all blades within an extension are combined into the WxP, which requires a passing score of greater than 80.
 Meeting the performance bar is a requirement for public preview or Global Availability (GA).

 MPAC and PROD performance are included in weekly status emails and each team is expected to investigate regressions.